tisho/Switch.framerfx/README.md

 # Latest Release

+12/17/2020

+-   FIX: Compatibility fixes for latest version of Framer that resolve issues with animating border radii and gradient fills.

 10/30/2020

 -   FIX: Fixed an issue where border radius wasn't being parsed correctly when using Auto Animate (Thanks, @astegmaier).